JavierOrdonezA/ALMA-Cold-Region-Tracker-Dynamic-Event-Detection-and-Analysis/README.md

 - **Detection of local minima**: The library detects local minima in ALMA image data frames using the `scikit-image` library and its `peak_local_max` function.
 - **Tracking of cold regions**: Once a local minimum is identified, the library tracks its position across subsequent frames based on distance criteria.
-- **Trajectory extraction**: Generates a vector of coordinates of the event's trajectory over time.
+- **Trajectory extraction**: Produces a vector of coordinates representing the event's trajectory across time.

 # Methodology Summary